camwestwood/xapi/recipes/vle/Module-View.md

 [Statement Template Changes](/version_changes.md#vle-resource-viewed)

 ## Purpose
-This template defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)
+This template defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url).

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.